eshau/shell-fongVin_shauEri/README.md

 ### commands.c
 `int cd_exit(char * input)`\
         - return: 1 if successful, 0 if not\
-        - functionality: if `cd` or `exit` detected, changes directory or exits appropiately
+        - functionality: if `cd` or `exit` detected, changes directory or exits appropriately

 `int redir_in(char * input)`\
         - return: 1 if successful, 0 if not\